Maria Montessori To Educate the Human Potential, p. 51

-Imagine a school where children can progress at their own pace, regardless of their ability.
-One that provides each child the opportunity to make decisions about what they want to know, and when to move on to another subject.
-Imagine a school that teaches with hands on materials.
-Allowing children to absorb information using all their senses.
-Imagine a school that is a true community of learners.
-This is Montessori Elementary school.
+Imagine a Montessori Elementary school where children can progress at their own pace, regardless of their ability.
+This school offers a customized learning environment that empowers each child to make decisions about what they want to learn and when to transition to another subject.
+Picture a school that utilizes hands-on materials, allowing children to absorb information through all their senses.
+Envision a true community of learners.
+Beginnings provides students in 1st to 6th grades with a tailored educational experience.
+Our elementary program features smaller class sizes with a 1:10 teacher-to-student ratio, creating numerous opportunities for individualized attention and promoting self-paced learning.

 In our elementary classrooms, students are able to explore specially designed Montessori materials that are hands-on, concrete and self-correcting.
 Each child progresses at his or her own, individual pace, and is able to be challenged in order to reach his/her unique potential.
 At this level, students are able to reach abstraction with many concepts, so the materials change in a way that supports the progression from concrete to abstract learning.
 This stage of development is characterized by a shift from sensory exploration to intellectual independence and social responsibility.
 Children in this plane develop reasoning, abstract thinking, and imagination to further their understanding of the world.